 Most advertisers, ad networks, and agencies are familiar with the Children’s Online Privacy Protection Act, or “COPPA” (pronounced cop-uh).
 COPPA has been in effect since 2000 and generally requires parental consent before websites or online services can knowingly collect personal information from users under the age of 13.
+Under COPPA, advertising has become safer for children, but there is still more to be done — and more questions to be asked.

 On July 1, 2013, however, COPPA will see its biggest changes in over a decade.
 The FTC has issued expansive new rules that broaden COPPA’s scope and update its parental notice requirements.
 The new rules specifically take aim at “plug ins” and ad networks.
 Consequently, it’s time for online advertisers and publishers to review their privacy policies and practices.